stevenjnovotny/ParticleFilter/README.md

 3. ./run.sh

 ## Results

+The implementation utilized the following flow for the algorithm:

+The particle filter used only 50 particles to allow for computational efficiency.

 Using the Udacity simulator, the particle filter maintained localization to within ~0.1m in x and y coordinates.